 Remember that this is an entirely-outdoor school.
 Make sure that you and your child are both okay with that.
 Remember too that your child may not experience cold in the same way that you do and to resist overdressing them.
 Send extra clothes and know that we will be very diligent about when to insist they put on more outer wear.
 Most important, keep YOUR attitude positive about blustery cold rainy days as some of our most fun days have been in this type of weather!

 CREATING COMMUNITY: We strive to create a community among the Cedarsong families.
-To facilitate that, we host several gatherings throughout the year, including a winter solstice party, a parent-student nature play day, a Parent’s Night Out, and an end-of-the-year party.
+To facilitate that, we host several gatherings throughout the year, including our our September Meet and Greet, our annual winter Cedarsong Community FUNdraiser, a January Jubilee Bonfire, a Spring Foraging Nature Walk, our an end-of-the-year Family Cook-out and Camp-out.
 We also hold Parent-Teacher conferences in January so that you can be informed about your child’s progress.
 You will receive monthly newsletters throughout the school year detailing the activities your child is engaged in during the month and what they are learning.